All about tequilas, tacos & ceviches

-The dishes are meant to share and my recommendations would go to the Crunchy tuna tostada with sweet cucumber spaghetti, purple onion and chipotle mayo, for starter.
+The dishes are meant to share and our recommendations go to the Crunchy tuna tostada with sweet cucumber spaghetti, purple onion and chipotle mayo, for starter.

-Mock my words: El Clandestino will be one of THE restaurants to go in 2016.
+Mock our words: El Clandestino will be one of THE restaurants to go in 2016.
 It ticks all the boxes.

 Don’t miss: ohh the Margaritas!
-I would say some of the best I’ve drank so far with loads of authenticity and boldness.
+We’d say some of the best we’ve drank so far with loads of authenticity and boldness.
 The Basil & Strawberry flavor is good but go also for the Triple Citrus with a strong citrus flavor (with orange, lime and lemon!).
-Next time on my list: the Jalapeñerita!
+Next time on our list: the Jalapeñerita!

 Average price: 17,00€ – 20,00€ per person (excluding drinks)